-With so many similarities, you can observe some differences, which answers the query of is ghee and clarified butter the same.
+With so many similarities, you can observe some differences, which answer the query of ghee and clarified butter.
 Let’s start checking the disparities.

 Is ghee and clarified butter the same?
 Know the differences